rackerlabs/docs-starter-kit-external/docs/template-api-guide/additional-resources.rst

 - For general information about |product name|, see the :how-to:`<product-name> FAQ <product-name-faq>`.

+- For general information, see the
+  :how-to:`Cloud Feeds FAQ <cloud-feeds-faq>`  and :how-to:`Cloud Feeds overview <cloud-feeds-overview>` article in the Rackspace Support How To collection.

 - For information about getting started using |product name|, see the :ref:`Getting started section <getting-started-guide>`.